akerber47/akerber47.github.io/study.md

 ---
-title: Alvin Kerber -- Study Plans
+title: Alvin Kerber -- Goals and Study Plans
 ---

+# Goals

+This is to track ongoing personal goals.
+At some point I should add some historical goals here too.

+- [No internet](no-internet) -- **1 day**. *(Previous record: about 70 days).*

 # Study Plans